Ellisthion/dnd/docs/campaign-blood-ash/your-character.md

 * Be able to move around in a city that is currently persecuting humans and ex-nobles
 * *Not* be loyal to either Rochekell or Ravena, because if you were, you wouldn't be in Ember right now

 This can be as simple as "I grew up in Ember", but if you're from further afield, it may need more thought.
-It's important that you're not a pure human.
+You should be non-human, at least partially, or able to disguise as such.

 If you've been in Ember for a while, think about how your life was before the revolution, and what you did during the revolution.